basis for competition in manufacturing is changing rapidly and is no longer

 defined by national boundaries.
 It is global in scope, with the number of

-increasing daily.
-Companies that want to survive over the long term are
+daily.
+Companies that want to survive over the long term are striving to become

-striving to become world-class competitors.
-They are replacing obsolete
+world-class competitors.
+They are replacing obsolete methods, systems, and

-methods, systems, and cultures with a competitive structure based on both
+cultures with a competitive structure based on both technological and human

-technological and human resource utilization in the integration of all aspects
+resource utilization in the integration of all aspects of the manufacturing

 companies are actively introducing new initiatives in order to bring maximum

-and being replaced with more efficient methods that will result in reducing
+reevaluated and being replaced with more efficient methods that will result in

-delays, reducing cost, and improving overall quality.
-Lean manufacturing
+reducing delays, reducing cost, and improving overall quality.
+Lean

-provides an overriding structure that can help to create a culture for change
+manufacturing provides an overriding structure that can help to create a

-resulting in continuous improvement in all areas of production.
+culture for change resulting in continuous improvement in all areas of

 today’s extremely competitive world, manufacturers that use machine tools need